gofynd/fdk-client-swift/documentation/application/POSCART.md

-Removes an applied coupon from the cart.
+Remove Coupon applied on the cart by passing uid in request body.

 *Returned Response:*